bstaton1/GR-sslcm/99-admin/meeting-notes/2021-01-20-topics-notes.md

 * Model fits to adult composition data from both weir sampling and carcass surveys (includes correction factor to allow discrepancies here)
 * Model fits to pre-spawn mortality data gathered in carcass surveys
 * Model does not weight adult spawners differently in reproductive output (currently)
+* _Forgot to add one of the biggest advancements: estimation of ocean survival_
 * Habitat components: C. Justice is working on a more involved regression modeling approach to quantify weighted usable habitat to replace the "PEU" variable.
+* _Several clarifying questions were asked here, but not much discussion to report_.

 ## Progress Since Last Meeting (PRs merged)